ARPA-SIMC/smnd/README.md

 unnecessary the rerun of `install_from_bin.sh`.
 This allows to access the same physical installation of the package, e.g. on an nfs share, from different mountpoints.

+The binary installation turns out to be a self-made container, using the current slang.
+It may be distributed as a container of some known standard in the future.

 ### GPL compliance ###